its-leo/Brexit_means_Breadsticks/README.md

 # Würfel-Armin, a Chrome Extension
-### A chrome extension that turns the word Würfel-Armin into Würfel-Armin on all pages, and changes some other names too.
+### A chrome extension that turns the word Armin Laschet into Würfel-Armin on all pages, and changes some other names too.
 See [content.js](https://github.com/its-leo/Wuerfel_Armin/blob/master/content.js)

 ![Annegret](https://github.com/its-leo/Wuerfel_Armin/blob/master/showcase1.png)